byrobots/WriteDown/readme.md

 WriteDown is currently in development.
 There will be breaking changes until a release is tagged.

-## About this Frontend
-This is the simplest frontend.
-It allows WriteDown to be run in one PHP hosting environment.

-## Installation
-These instructions are temporary.
-Before any release candidate is tagged they'll likely be tidied up and simplified.

-1. `git clone git@github.com:byrobots/writedown.git && cd writedown` - Clone the
-repository and move into the directory.
-2. `cp .env.sample .env` - Copies the blank config file to what will be the live, in use one.
-Edit accordingly.
-Config value descriptions are available below.
-3. `npm install && composer install` - Install frontend build tools and PHP dependencies.
-4. `./vendor/bin/phinx migrate` - Run database migrations.
-This will create the tables necessary for WriteDown to work.
-5. `./vendor/bin/phinx seed:run` - Populates WriteDown with initial required
-data.
-This will generate your admin user based on information set in `.env`.
-6. `grunt default` - Builds frontend assets.

 ### Config Values
 These are values that can be set in the `.env` file.